JanDitzen/xtdcce2/README.md

 ii) The Common Correlated Effects Estimator (CCE, Pesaran 2006),

-iii) The Dynamic Common Correlated Effects Estimator (DCCE, Chudik and Pesaran 2015), and
+iii) The Dynamic Common Correlated Effects Estimator (DCCE, Chudik and Pesaran 2015)

+iv) The regularized CCE Estimator (rCCE, Juodis 2022), and

 For a dynamic model, several methods to estimate long run effects are possible: